Gamify-IT/docs/dev-manuals/languages/vue/styleguide.md

 # Vue style guide

-We are using the official Vue style guide: [Vue Style Guide](https://vuejs.org/style-guide/#rule-categories).
+We are using the official [Vue Style Guide](https://vuejs.org/style-guide/#rule-categories).

 ## script setup